usman-771-eng/first-repo/README.md

 # first-repo
-this is the first repositoy
+This is the first repositoy.
+Auther - MAHAMMAD USMAN